Skip to content

 1.4.
 For the purpose of these regulations, “Europe” and “European” are defined in Addendum A.2.1.

 1.5.
-The Host Country must specify the location, the registration deadline, the official start and end date, and the official arrival and departure sites of the EGOI and a Host Organisation.
+The Host Country must specify the location, the registration deadline and procedure, the official start and end date, and the official arrival and departure sites of the EGOI and a Host Organisation.
 The Host Organisation is responsible for organising the EGOI in the Host Country.

 1.6.
 The aims of the EGOI are the following: